 I don’t call it a battle, I call it a journey because it allows you to empower yourself and those around you because it’s a learning experience and you will grow from it.

 Dr. Ron Ehrlich: Yeah, definitely.

 Dr. Gary Fettke: Even if you succumb to the disease, your family and those loved ones around you will change, and I see it as an experience that a lot of people go through.
 Not to embrace it, but you can’t do much about it so you might as well try and make some decisions for the long term.

 So, part of that journey for me was to see what things I could control as distinct from what things I couldn’t control.
 Central to that turned out to be nutrition.
 So, I became a mature age student of that.
 There’s a professor of biochemistry at Sydney Uni, and I think I get described as his most enthusiastic mature age student.

 Dr. Ron Ehrlich: So how long ago did you become that mature age student?

-Dr. Gary Fettke: I think I’ve been studying the other stuff since I had my tumour, but it was really only about seven years ago when I started talking about the role of sugar.
+Dr. Gary Fettke: I think I’ve been studying the other stuff since I had my tumor, but it was really only about seven years ago when I started talking about the role of sugar.
 We have to remind ourselves that sort of the definitive metabolism of fructose, which is half of sugar, it’s half glucose, half fructose, that was really only described in November of 2010 by the fellow Luc Tappy.